-You know, when the main Japanese demographic your anime markets to, hates your anime, then your anime sucks complete ass.
+You know, when the main Japanese demographic your anime markets towards ends up hating your anime, then you know it blows chunks.
 Not even pretty girls can remedy that fact.
 I should’ve listened to OtaKing.
 Well, rationality is incomprehensible to anyone involved with this show's existence.
-If you don't want to see a vicious rant on this lazy ass piece of shit that is the cheap bootleg equivalent to Konosuba and an insult to harems, isekai, and entertainment, leave immediately.
-The gloves come off and the spell of death shall be cast.
+If you don't want to see a rant on this crappy piece of work that is the cheap bootleg equivalent to Konosuba and an insult to harems, isekai, and entertainment, leave immediately.
+The gloves come off and the spell of death is cast.

 Creative bankruptcy.
 It's something that any artist of any medium worth his or her salt should dread

 when creating a work.
 It's when the art has no soul of any kind, no artistic purpose behind it, meant only for the money.
 That brings us to our target: Isekai wa Smartphone.
 This pile of insufferable, bland, incompetent dreck can fuck off for giving harem and isekai shows a bad name (more so than they already have), and for not caring about being a show for people to watch.
 It has no soul, no drive, and is just an example of corporate greed and a lack of care by literally everyone involved in every aspect of production, outside of the voice actors.
 It is the antithesis of spellbinding, as it half-heartedly casts the spell of boredom and hatred.